Stainless steel

 The alloy's properties, such as luster and resistance to corrosion, are useful in many applications.
 Stainless steel can be rolled into sheets, plates, bars, wire, and tubing.
 These can be used in cookware, cutlery, surgical instruments, major appliances, vehicles, construction material in large buildings, industrial equipment (e.g., in paper mills, chemical plants, water treatment), and storage tanks and tankers for chemicals and food products.
+Some grades are also suitable for forging and casting.

-The biological cleanability of stainless steel is superior to both aluminium and copper, and comparable to glass.
+The biological cleanability of stainless steel is superior to both copper and aluminium, and comparable to glass.
 Its cleanability, strength, and corrosion resistance have prompted the use of stainless steel in pharmaceutical and food processing plants.

 Different types of stainless steel are labeled with an AISI three-digit number.
 The ISO 15510 standard lists the chemical compositions of stainless steels of the specifications in existing ISO, ASTM, EN, JIS, and GB standards in a useful interchange table.